 People love content with a lot of change or variety, so you could add a little music here and there or bring in another voice to break things up.
 “The soliloquy works well for Shakespeare but has its limitations in podcasting,” says Jonathan Halls, a media-production trainer.

 This can be accomplished without breaking the bank.
-Halls remembers the day he heard the newspaper he was working for in Europe spent $40,000 on sound equipment.
-He was shocked.
-“Fifty dollars is all you need to sound fantastic, and it’s the skill in how you do it that will make the podcast come alive,” he says.
-No one listens to a podcast only because of the microphone and gear.
+No one listens to a podcast for the microphone and gear.
 If you’ve got quality sound but the content isn’t up to snuff, you’ll still have a hard time growing listenership.
 “Bad quality can drive away an audience, but the main point of gear is to help you get your voice out there,” says Lewis.

 Here’s what you need to know about each piece of podcasting equipment we’ve recommended:

-And the minute you buy a microphone, go ahead and order a “pop filter” to protect the air going into the microphone.
-They cost about $10 and make all the difference when it comes to avoiding strange rumbling sounds.
+- Pop filter: The minute you buy a microphone, go ahead and order a pop filter to protect the air going into the mic.
+They usually cost under $20 and make all the difference when it comes to avoiding strange rumbling sounds.
 Not convinced?
 Put a hand in front of your mouth, say “peanut butter,” and feel the bursts of air coming out.
 That’s what pop filters protect against.

-Sound editing can seem overwhelming, but it’s the same idea as editing text: You’re still copying, pasting, selecting, and deleting, just with waveforms instead of Word docs.
+- Audio editing software: Sound editing can seem overwhelming, but it’s the same idea as editing text: You’re still copying, pasting, selecting, and deleting, just with waveforms instead of Word docs.
 When it comes to choosing software, keep in mind that what you learn on is often what you’ll stay with.
-It’s important to pick an interface you feel comfortable with so you keep producing episodes.
+It’s important to pick an interface you feel comfortable with so you will keep producing episodes.
+Audacity, Hindenburg Journalist, and Adobe Audition are all popular options.

 It’s probably a good idea to start with a script.
-Don’t worry about sounding stilted.
-“Scripts are only bad when they’re poorly written,” says Halls.
+Don’t worry about sounding stilted, since “scripts are only bad when they’re poorly written,” says Halls.

 Think: Are you telling a story because it’ll make people laugh, engage, or be entertained?
 Or are you telling it just because it happened to you or it’s a funny inside joke?
 The latter isn’t a good reason, says Lewis.